larsks/rhel-osp-upgrade-docs/upgrade-1.md

 1. Perform any necessary [configuration updates][config] for each of your services.

-1. Perform [database schema upgrades][dbsync] for each of your services.
+1. Perform [database schema upgrades][dbsync] for each of your services:

+    - Keystone
+    - Cinder
+    - Glance
+    - Neutron
+    - Nova
+    - Heat
+    - Ceilometer (only if you are using the MySQL backend)

 1. Review newly installed configuration files.